lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 .. image:: prop-printer-option.png

 To see what options each jobs has for each printer use the :guilabel:`Job Options` tab.
+To change how many copies to have by default :guilabel:`Copies` field.

 To close Printers press :kbd:`Control+Q`.